Arugula:18 Health Benefits, Nutrition and How to Eat it

 Arugula (Eruca vesicaria) is a leafy green vegetable belonging to the Brassicaceae family, which also includes nutritional stars like broccoli, kale, and cabbage.
 With its distinctive peppery, slightly bitter flavor profile, arugula stands apart from milder salad greens.

-Native to the Mediterranean region, arugula has been cultivated since Roman times, when it was not only valued for its culinary uses but also prized for its medicinal properties and even considered an aphrodisiac.
+Native to the Mediterranean region, arugula has been cultivated since Roman times, when it was valued not only for its culinary uses but also for its medicinal properties and even as an aphrodisiac.
 Ancient texts suggest the Romans used arugula seeds to make oils and the leaves in various remedies.

 Today, this versatile green is grown worldwide and goes by several names: